Couples planning to dissolve their marriage in Florida will likely have to deal with a variety of family law matters, such as:

 - Both parties must choose to use the collaborative process, and each must be represented by an independent attorney.

-- Collaborative divorces usually take from four to six months to become final and cost between $15,000 – $20,000 (initial retainer for entire team only, not total cost of case).
+- Collaborative divorces usually take from four to six months to become final.

 - Professionals assisting with a collaborative divorce usually include two attorneys, one neutral financial professional, and one neutral mental health professional.

 - Transparency between the parties is a required and necessary element of a collaborative divorce, and information must be shared freely in order to reach a mutually agreeable outcome.